Operation to steady China stocks a success, but patient comatose

 Under the country’s old economic model, that may not have mattered so much: bank lending for infrastructure projects and manufacturing was what kept the economic engine running.

-Now China wants to modernise its economy, favouring nimbler, high-tech companies that need equally nimble, modern financial markets to finance them.
+Now China wants to modernize its economy, favoring nimbler, high-tech companies that need equally nimble, modern financial markets to finance them.
 Comatose stock and futures markets would represent a major blow to its ambitions.

 Wang Feng, a fund manager and CEO of Alpha Squared Capital, is considering joining the mass exodus from Chinese equities.